 Things in life often happen not the way we expect.

 The same happened to me while I was traveling the Azores this summer.
 It is a magical island full of treasures to discover, so naturally, there were many expectations.
-And as always with life, things went wrong.
+And as always in life, things went wrong.